-Due to it taking so long reaching Philadelphia, we only spent 2 hours in Philadelphia.
+Due to it taking so long reaching Philadelphia, we only spent 2 hours in Philadelphia, but luckily there’s enough to do even if you can’t spend one day in Philadelphia.
 We walked around a bit and admired some statues like the Shakespeare Memorial and The Thinker.
 Of course we did the obligatory ran up the Rocky Stairs and had fun in the park in front where a kids festival was being held.
 We were too tired after this to walk to the Liberty Bell, but would have loved to have seen it.

 Day 7: Washington D.C.

 From our hotel in Arlington we took the subway to Washington D.C.
 We explored (part of) the National Mall (it’s huge!) for approximately 4,5 hours, after that we couldn’t get our son to visit any more things.
 We all experienced exhaustion due to the heat.
 The things we managed to see where the Washington Monument, the White House, the Lincoln Memorial, the Korean War Veterans Memorial.
 The Roosevelt Memorial and the Jefferson Memorial.
 They were all impressive.
 Sadly we had no energy left to visit one of the many outstanding museums on the National Mall.
 Will have to do that next time we’re in Washington, because I would like to visit them all.

 On day 8 we drove from Arlington to the Thornton Gap Entrance of Shenandoah National Park.
 This takes almost 2 hours for 85 miles.
 From here we drove the Skyline Drive towards the Swift Run Gap Entrance.
 This park is really beautiful, it has fantastic vistas and great hikes and numerous waterfalls.
 We spent 6 hours here hiking, driving and admiring the view.
 We were even so lucky to see a bear.